INTRODUCTION AND BRIEF HISTORY

 Power – 110V/60Hz

 This model will produce significant results, given that its maximum RCF is 15,200 x g and it has over-speed detection to protect your samples.
 This model also provides variety in volumes of samples, with a maximum volume of 2mL.
-It has a brushless motor drive that requires little to no maintenance and has over-speed detection and automatic door lock for the safety of the user and the samples.
+It has a brushless motor drive that requires little to no maintenance and has over-speed detection and an automatic door lock for the safety of the user and the samples.
 With a 2-year warranty, this product will be worth the price and would not disappoint.

 Bio Lion XC-10K Mini Desktop Centrifuge